REMEMBERING: Valaine Briggs (Ace of Spades, Utah)

 Detective Pender is quick to point out that evidence collection techniques in 1977 didn't exactly preclude the possibility of investigators inadvertently depositing their own DNA onto items from the scene.

 So could one or more of these profiles actually belong to an investigator or investigateurs?
+Yeah, it's possible.

+And unfortunately, the technology just still isn't there to fully isolate the profiles.
 But that's not to say that they haven't already provided critical breakthroughs for Vilaine's case.

-But right now, we're right on the cusp of getting into an area where at some point, hopefully sooner than later, that we can start working on these mixtures and separating them and seeing what we can come up with that.
+What we have right now is we have enough to exclude somebody, but right now, we're right on the cusp of getting into an area where, at some point, hopefully sooner than later, that we can start working on these mixtures and separating them and seeing what we can come up with.

-But currently we have enough to where we can exclude.
+That, but currently, we have enough to where we can exclude.

-So we're still working on making sure everybody in the case initially that they may have thought to be involved or could have been involved that we're trying to exclude them out of the case or include them in the case, depending on what comes back.
+So, we're still working on making sure everybody in the case initially that they may have thought to be involved or could have been involved, that we're trying to exclude them out of the case or include them in the case, depending on what comes back.

 Already, they've successfully ruled out two of the initial persons of interest through DNA comparison, those being both the neighbor Fred and the teacher, Richard, who are both now deceased.